heterodb/pg-strom/man/install.md

    However, it has already entered Long Term Support mode, and there is no prospect of the driver being provided for newer environments such as RHEL10.
 So, we recommend using the DOCA (OFED) package for the PG-Strom installation procedure.

-The official installation instructions for the DOCA (OFEF) module can be found [here](https://docs.nvidia.com/dgx/dgx-rhel8-install-guide/installing-dofed-steps.html).
+The official installation instructions for the DOCA (OFED) module can be found [here](https://docs.nvidia.com/dgx/dgx-rhel8-install-guide/installing-dofed-steps.html).
 }

 @ja:***リポジトリ定義の追加***